 The NHTSA recommends checking your car’sVehicle Identification Number (VIN) at least twice per year.
 Your VIN is on the lower left corner of your windshield and also on your car’s registration card.
 You can also sign up at NHTSA.gov/Alerts to be notified by e-mail if your vehicle is affected by a future recall.

-If you or a loved one have been injured due to injuries from shrapnel or shards of metal or debris, contact our team at Rinehardt Law Firm by clicking on the contact us tab or calling 419-LAW-2020 for a free case consultation today.
+If you or a loved one have been injured due to injuries from shrapnel or shards of metal or debris, contact our team at Rinehardt Injury Attorneys by clicking on the contact us tab or calling 419-LAW-2020 for a free case consultation today.

 We have all heard that driverless cars are on the horizon.
 GM is currently testing a car with no steering wheel or pedals that it says will be ready for the roads in 2019.
 “Connected” vehicles are also in production, meaning cars will be equipped with Wi-Fi and other communication technology that enables them to share data with other connected vehicles, connected infrastructure and the driver’s smart phone.
 Many of today’s motor vehicles are already equipped with life-saving technology that helps drivers avoid drifting into adjacent lanes, warns drivers of obstacles when they are backing up, or brakes automatically if a vehicle ahead slows or stops suddenly.